Landfall (journal): Rotating editors (1986–1993)

-In issue 160, published in December 1986, the magazine announced that the magazine would be changing its editorial structure and moving to an editorial board of five editors with equal status, each responsible for a different section of the magazine.
+In issue 160, published in December 1986, the magazine announced that its editorial structure would be moving to an editorial board of five editors with equal status, each responsible for a different section of the magazine.
 The issue's editorial explained that Landfall had to address different expectations of its readers and fast-pace developments.
 It was also hoped that the magazine would become more "outward looking" and include more works from the Pacific, Australia and other cultures having relevance to New Zealand.